Farmworker: In Cuba

 Farmer plows his field with oxen at Cuba-Vinales.

 Prior to social changes in the 1960s, the all-important Cuban sugar-growing economy had an integrated rural-urban workforce—each season, town-dwellers helped to bring in the harvest.

 Subsequently, mechanisation ensued, causing agricultural employment to fall.
 In 2023, an estimated 17.1% of the Cuban workforce was employed in agriculture.

 In Mexico

 The Encuesta Nacionalde Empleo estimated 2.7 million agricultural workers in Mexico.
 About a million are migrants.
 There is much use of seasonal and migrant agricultural labor in northwestern Mexico, because of the considerable fruit and vegetable production occurring in that region.
-Rough estimates of peak seasonal labor requirements for Sinaloa, Sonora, and Baja California Norte and Sur are 400,000 to 600,000.
+Rough estimates of peak seasonal labor requirements for Sinaloa, Sonora, Baja California Norte, and Sur, are 400,000 to 600,000.

-Several issues, particularly low pay, and harsh working conditions have been identified that pertain to some farmworkers in Mexico.
+Several issues, particularly low pay and harsh working conditions have been identified that pertain to some farmworkers in Mexico.
 Many of these issues are pursued by farmworker organizations, with resulting labor action, e.g. strikes occurring in 2015.